MarinaMartin/fostercareplaybook/docs/playbook/use_red_teams_to_prevent_group_homes.md

 ### Outcomes Data

 * Rhode Island has begun to depopulate group homes by requiring a red team before any group placement, or any placement into a home that already has at least one other unrelated foster child.
+* New Mexico increased initial kinship placements from 3% to 40% in one year by shifting to practices that included requiring Director-level approval for non-kin placements.

 ### Who's Doing This?